chriskrycho/v4.chriskrycho.com/content/tech/next-generation-vcs.md

 most significant driving factor in the wider adoption of Git as a tool.
 The competition ([Bitbucket][bitbucket] and [Launchpad][launchpad]) are nowhere near the same level of sophistication or elegance, and they certainly have not managed to foster the sorts of community that GitHub has.
-But although the result has been wide adoption of Git, and a degree of Stockholm Syndrome among developers who have adopted it and concluded that the way Git works is the way a distributed version control system *should* work.
+The result has been wide adoption of Git, and a degree of Stockholm Syndrome among developers who have adopted it and concluded that the way Git works is the way a distributed version control system *should* work.
+(It is not.)

 But Git (and, though to a slightly lesser extent because of their saner branching models) is complicated to use and in need of tools for managing its